A nonparametric test of spherical symmetry applicable to high dimensional data: Asymptotic properties of the test

 \begin{thm} Let ${\bf X}_1,{\bf X}_2,\ldots, {\bf X}_n$ be independent copies of ${\bf X}\sim F_\delta=(1-\delta)F+\delta G$, where $0<\delta<1$, and $\zeta(F)>0$.
 Then, the minimum power of the proposed test over the class of the spherical distributions $G$, i.e., $\inf\limits_{G: \zeta(G)=0} \P\{\hat\zeta_n>c_{1-\alpha}\}$, converges to one as the sample size diverges to infinity. \end{thm}

-This theorem shows that our test is asymptotically robust against outliers for any fixed proportion of contamination.
+This theorem shows that our test is { able to detect the spherical asymmetry of the underlying distribution} for any fixed proportion of contamination { by a non-spherical distribution}.
 Since $\zeta(F_{1-\delta})=\delta^2 \zeta(F)$, it shows the convergence of the power of our test for $F_{1-\delta}$ as well.
 So, if a sample from a spherically symmetric distribution has a small proportion of contamination by observations from a non-spherical distribution, our test can successfully detect the presence of those contaminations when the sample size is large.
 The result in Theorem \ref{robustness} holds even for a sequence $\{\delta_n\}$ that remains bounded away from one.
-However, if that is not the case, the asymptotic power of the test will depend on the rate of convergence of $1-\delta_n$ and may yield non-trivial limits for certain choices of $\{\delta_n\}$.
+However, if that is not the case, the asymptotic power of the test will depend on the convergence rate of $1-\delta_n$ and may yield non-trivial limits for certain choices of $\{\delta_n\}$.
 This is explored in the following subsection.